Sudarium of Oviedo: Background and history

 Pelagius of Oviedo, a bishop of medieval Spain, gives an account of the Sudarium's history from the Holy Land to Spain preserved in the Liber testamentorum and interpolated into the Chronica ad Sebastianum in the Liber chronicorum.
+However, this narrative is met with skepticism due to Pelagius of Oviedo being criticized for the large amount of forgery that took place from his office leading him to being dubbed "The Prince of Falsifiers".

 This account claims the Sudarium was taken from Israel in 614 AD, after the invasion of the Byzantine provinces by the Sassanid Persian King Khosrau II.
 To avoid destruction in the invasion, it was taken away first to Alexandria by the presbyter Philip, who then carried it through northern Africa when Khosrau II conquered Alexandria in 616 AD, and arrived in Spain shortly thereafter.
 The Sudarium entered Spain at Cartagena, along with people who were fleeing from the Persians.
 Fulgentius, bishop of Ecija, welcomed the refugees and the relics, and gave the chest containing the Sudarium to Leandro, bishop of Seville.
 He took it to Seville, where it spent some years.

 In 657 it was moved to Toledo, then in 718 on to northern Spain to escape the advancing Moors.
 The Sudarium was hidden in the mountains of Asturias in a cave known as Montesacro until King Alfonso II, having battled back the Moors, built a chapel in Oviedo to house it in 840 AD.

-On 14 March 1075, King Alfonso VI, his sister and Rodrigo Diaz Vivar (El Cid) opened the chest after days of fasting.
+On 14 March 1075, King Alfonso VI of Leon, his sister and Rodrigo Diaz Vivar (El Cid) opened the chest after days of fasting.
 The event was recorded on a document preserved in the Capitular Archives at the Cathedral of San Salvador in Oviedo.
 The king had the oak chest covered in silver with an inscription that reads, "The Sacred Sudarium of Our Lord Jesus Christ".
+The medieval narratives and legends surrounding the Sudarium of Oviedo are considered by historians to have been created by Pelagius.

+Relic analysis and critiques

+In 2025, Kelly P. Kearse addressed claims of the AB blood group being shared amongst relics associated with Jesus and Eucharist hosts.
+His research revealed that microbial contamination can cause false positives, as AB antigens are not unique to human red blood cells, but are expressed in numerous bacteria and fungi.
+Such items preserved over centuries are heavily contaminated with microorganisms, making standard antibody serological tests ineffective.
+With the Sudarium Oviedo, antigen reactivity was observed in all areas of the fabric, including those with no stains.
+Kearse recommended stronger control testing with human-specific identifiers and DNA sequencing methods such as STR or HLA, as well as the need for peer review in scientific journals and verifications by BPA experts.